4thtech/.github/profile/README.md

-4thpillar Technologies or short 4thTech is the next-gen multi-blockchain ecosystem, platform, cryptocurrency, and a suite of decentralized applications that enable users to exchange metadata, data files and instant messages from wallet to wallet in a secure and decentralized manner.
+4thpillar Technologies or short 4thTech is the next-gen multi-blockchain ecosystem, platform, cryptocurrency, and a suite of decentralized applications that enable users to send, receive private dMails or exchange E2EE on-chain messages with no possibility of data mining or data tracking.

 With a charter to establish foundation for:

-- decentralized digital identity;
+- decentralized digital identity (i.e. dID);
-- multi-chain data exchange;
+- multi-chain data exchange (i.e. dMail);
-- digital data notarisation;
+- data notarisation (i.e. dNotary);
+- on-chain instant messaging (i.e. dChat)
 - decentralization of cloud storage.

 4thTech initiative strives to enable a self-sovereign framework of data